-~~~\\[-5mm] { School of Mathematical Sciences, Shanxi University, Taiyuan 030006, China, e-mail: shiyi\mbox{\_}math@163.com}\\[2mm] {\bf Abstract:} In this paper, we use methods of subriemannian geometry to study the dual foliation of the singular Riemannian foliation induced by isometric Lie group actions on a complete Riemannian manifold $M$.
+~~~\\[-5mm] { School of Mathematical Sciences, Shanxi University, Taiyuan 030006, China, e-mail: shiyi@sxu.edu.cn}\\[2mm] {\bf Abstract:} In this paper, we use the methods of subriemannian geometry to study the dual foliation of the singular Riemannian foliation induced by isometric Lie group actions on a complete Riemannian manifold $M$.
 We show that under some conditions, the dual foliation has only one leaf.\\[2mm] {\bf Key Words:} dual foliation, torus actions, subriemannian geometry\\[2mm] {\bf MSC(2010) Subject Classification:} 53C12, 53C17.

 \markright{\sl The dual foliation of some singular Riemannian foliations }